bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 If your channel site doesn't match the URL from which you're making a request to a BigCommerce, you will get a security error and the checkout will not load.
 Additionally, if requests to your BigCommerce store aren't served over HTTPS, you will also see an error.

 One option to work locally is to install an SSL on your local machine, and then send `https://localhost.com` at the Channel site.
 Use the default port 443 to be able to preview your site locally.

-### How does this work with logged-in customers?

-Customers are handled in two steps.
-First, you need to pass the customer_id when creating the cart.
-Second, you need to log in the customer so the session is active when the checkout loads.
-This is done through the [Customer Login API](https://developer.bigcommerce.com/api-docs/customers/customer-login-api).

 ### Are hosted payment gateways support with Embedded Checkout?
 At this time you cannot embed checkout using a hosted payment gateway.
 See [Available Payment Gateways](https://support.bigcommerce.com/s/article/Available-Payment-Gateways#all-available) to determine which type of gateway you're using.